- What are infections and who is at risk?

 Toxoplasma gondii is found in soil, cat waste, water contaminated with cat waste, and undercooked meats.
 It can cause fever and lymph node swelling or no symptoms at all in adults with normal immune systems.
 It usually stays inactive in healthy people, but when the immune system is weak the infection may become active and damage the brain or heart.
 People with cancer can have old infections become active again, or they can get infected for the first time while their immune system is weak.

 Cryptosporidium is a common cause of diarrhea and stomach pain in people with weak immune systems.
-It’s spread by infected people and animals, often through drinking water contaminated with stool.
+It’s spread by infected people and animals, often through drinking water or produce contaminated with stool.
 It can cause very severe diarrhea, leading to malnutrition, weight loss, imbalances in blood chemistry, and dehydration (severe fluid loss).

 In humans, fungi can live in balance with other germs that normally live on or in the body without causing symptoms or damage.
 But fungal infections can happen when there are changes in this balanced environment.
 Things that can change the normal balance include: